 Wrong Medication & Prescription Lawsuits

-Talk to a Lawyer about Medication Error Lawsuits
+Talk to a Lawyer About Medication Error Lawsuits

-Prescription error lawsuits and wrong medication error lawsuits refer to medical malpractice claims brought against doctors and/or pharmacies when either the medication they prescribe you is either not correct or is not filled correctly.
+Incorrectly filled prescription lawsuits and wrong medication error lawsuits refer to medical malpractice claims brought against doctors and/or pharmacies when either the medication they prescribe you is either not correct or is not filled correctly.
 There are generally five ways these types of claims may arise:

 - the doctor prescribes the wrong medication for your illness or condition;